kmayerb/tcrdist3/docs/public.rst

-The default only summarizes subjects 'addl_cols': ['subject'], so adding an additional catagorical variable to include in the summary is as easy as:
+The default only summarizes subjects 'addl_cols': ['subject'], so adding an additional categorical variable to include in the summary is as easy as:

 .. code-block:: python